 Basically . .

 . . .
 “Three years ago on this day, I kissed you for the first time.
 It was then that I knew that I wanted to be with you for the rest of my life . . .”

 He took me out to dinner on the 3rd year anniversary of our first kiss.
 He’s really good with dates.
 My parents already knew that he was going to do it, but they kept their mouths shut pretty well.
-I was crying. :)posted almost 4 years ago
+I was crying. :)posted about 4 years ago